 ICE arrests 8 with suspected ISIS ties

-Washington — Federal investigators arrested eight foreign nationals located in the U.S. with alleged ties to ISIS in recent days, multiple officials with knowledge of the operation confirmed to CBS News on Tuesday.
+Washington — Federal investigators arrested eight foreign nationals located in the U.S. with alleged ties to the terrorist group ISIS in recent days, multiple officials with knowledge of the operation confirmed to CBS News on Tuesday.

 U.S. Immigration and Customs Enforcement (ICE) apprehended the Tajikistani nationals in Los Angeles, New York and Philadelphia, and they are currently facing immigration charges, the officials said.